ihh/funkscene/README.md

 	 You were made for greater things than this.
 Why not go upstairs?
 	 #CHOOSE Yes, go upstairs #FOR posh_romance
 	 #CHOOSE No, stay downstairs #FOR servant_action
+	 #CHOOSE These possibilities constrain me unduly #FOR start_stabbing
 	#ENDSCENE

 The implicit continuations required to make such things work, in the scene-functional framework, get rather tangled